-Background: Anemia is a common complication among patients with chronic kidney disease (CKD), especially those who is on hemodialysis?
-It also has a marked effect on their Quality of Life and, with it, their morbidity-mobility.
-This research aimed to evaluate the frequency and incidence of Anemia in hemodialysis patients at IKD
+Background: Anemia is a common complication among patients with chronic kidney disease (CKD), especially those who are on hemodialysis.
+It also has a marked effect on their Quality of Life and with it, the morbidity-morbility.
+This research aimed to evaluate the frequency and incidence of anemia in hemodialysis patients at IKD

-Objectives: to find out the incidence and etiological factors responsible for Anemia in hemodialysis patients at IKD
+Objectives: to find out the incidence and etiological factors responsible for anemia in hemodialysis patients at IKD

-Study design: A cross-sectional study
+Study design: a cross-sectional study

 Duration and place of study.
-From 05- June 2023 to 05 Aug 2023, department of urology institute of kidney diseases Peshawar
+From 05- June 2023 to 05-Aug 2023 department of urology institute of kidney diseases Peshawar

+Methods

-Methods: Out of 200 hemodialysis patients of IKD Peshawar.
-Demographics, clinical parameters and laboratory values were collected.
-Anemia was characterized by hemoglobin <13 g/dL in men and <12 g/dL for women.
+This study was designed as a cross-sectional analysis on 200 hemodialysis patients of IKD Demographics, clinical parameters and laboratory values were collected.
+Anemia was characterized by an hemoglobin <13 g/dL in men and <12 g/dL for women.
 Statistical Analysis: Descriptive statistics, including mean and standard deviation assisted by the p-value for determining significance.

+Results

-Results: Out of 200 Patients had a mean age of 58.4 years (SD =12.6).
-85% of patients had Anemia, with a mean hemoglobin 10.2 g/dL (SD 1.4) in anemic patients.
-The leading causes of anemia were iron deficiency (60%), inflammatory states (40%) and erythropoietin resistance(alone or in combinations) 25%, respectively.
-Anemia prevalence was significantly associated with all the comorbidities and increased hemodialysis duration.
+Out of 200 Patients had a mean age of 58.4 years (SD =12.6).
+85% of patients had anemia, with a mean hemoglobin 10.2 g/dL (SD 1.4) in anaemic patient's.
+The main causes of anemia were iron deficiency (60%), inflammatory states (40%) and erythropoietin resistance(alone or in combinations) for 25%, respectively.
+Anemia prevalence was significantly associated with all the comorbidities and with increased duration of hemodialysis.

+Conclusion

-Conclusion: Anemia is highly prevalent among hemodialysis patients at IKD, most often attributed to iron deficiency and inflammation.
-Treatments are effective as long the condition can be caught early, so regular monitoring is vital for a more favorable prognosis.
+Anemia is highly prevalent among hemodialysis patients at IKD, most often attributed to iron deficiency and inflammation.
+Treatments are effective as long the condition can be caught early and so, regular monitoring is vital for a more positive prognosis.
 Additional investigation is necessary to improve anemia care in this population.